 The first autonomous border crossing is set to take place in the next couple of months.
 Automobile maker Continental and vehicle provider Magna plan to send two self-driving vehicles from southeastern Michigan to Sarnia, Ontario, as per Engadget.

-Continental has made a couple of noteworthy moves in the previous half year period, to make it an essential player in the advancement of self-driving vehicles.
+Continental has made a couple of noteworthy moves in the previous half year to make it an essential player in the advancement of self-driving vehicles.
 It began testing a shuttle route in Frankfurt and announced a major investment in autonomous software and parts.